Types Of Branding Strategies: Key Highlights

 8. Co-Branding Strategy

-Co-branding is a type of branding strategy that combined the synergy between two or more popular brands to offer a new original product or service that brings value to consumers.
+Co-branding combines the synergy between two or more popular brands to offer a new original product or service that brings value to consumers.

 The new product or service could be a combination of both brands, or it could have an entirely new brand identity.

-The goal of a co-branding strategy, highlighted in the YouTube video below, is typically to enhance brand awareness or reach new target groups.
+The goal of a co-branding strategy is typically to enhance brand awareness or reach new target groups.

-An example of co-branding is the strategic partnership between Uber and Spotify in 2015, known as “a soundtrack for your ride.”
+An example of co-branding is the strategic partnership between Uber and Spotify, known as “a soundtrack for your ride.”

 The co-branding strategy, which was initially introduced in 10 locations around the world, including Sydney, London, and Singapore, allowed Uber customers to select and play their own Spotify playlists while riding in an Uber.